shwetabankar54/Emotional-Aware-Chatbot/README.md

-# Emotionally-Intelligent-Chatbot-for-Mental-Healthcare-and-suicide-prevention
+# Emotionally-Intelligent-Chatbot
-To provide a free service of interaction with a machine, the objective of “Emotionally Aware Chatbot” is to provide mental healthcare to those who are mentally-ill anywhere and anytime.
-It raises the question of what role, if any, the chatbot should play in suicide prevention.
-With this chatbot, we expect to reach as many mentally-ill people as possible by hosting this on web domains of known hospitals or counselors.
-If it is easy to detect mental health issues at the correct time and provide suitable help, it might save precious lives.
-If integrated with the hospital systems, this would provide an effective way to automate the work.
+To provide a free service of interaction with a machine, is the objective of “Emotionally Aware Chatbot”  It raises the question of what role, if any, the chatbot should play.
+With this chatbot, we expect to reach as many people as possible by hosting this on web domains.

 Software Used
 1. “VS” Code: Visual Studio Code was the code used for most part of the project.